buildpacks/spec/buildpack.md

 For each dependency contributed to the app image, the buildpack:

-- SHOULD add a bill-of-materials entry to `bom` describing the dependency, where:
+- SHOULD add a bill-of-materials entry to the `bom` array describing the dependency, where:
   - `name` is REQUIRED.
   - `metadata` MAY contain additional data describing the dependency.